 Nevertheless, it’s important to keep talking about sexual health and consent, and you can do this while respecting your student’s privacy.

 You might talk in a general way about the social scene on campus and their new friends (is there anyone special?).
-News stories can springboard a discussion — campus sexual assault continues to be a big issue.
+News stories can springboard a discussion; even during the pandemic, campus sexual assault continues to be an issue.
 Your student will be able to tell you about the culture on their campus, and how they’re proactive in their own behavior.

 Make sure they know that if they’re sexually active, they can get check-ups, contraception and advice at the campus health center.
 They can also get mental/emotional health support at the counseling center for issues relating to personal relationships, or any other college life pressures.

 If your student was homesick earlier in the school year but has hit their stride, you’re probably feeling pretty good.
-But if your daughter or son is still struggling to find a place on campus, you will share that pain.
+But if they're still struggling to find a place on campus — and that was harder than ever in Fall 2020 as — you will share that pain.

-It may help to know that it takes many students a full semester, or even a year, to settle in and feel at home and happy in college — even if they enrolled at their “dream” school.
+It may help to know that even in a normal year, it takes many students a full semester or longer to settle in and feel at home and happy in college — even if they enrolled at their “dream” school.

 A burned-out student may brighten up after a few restful weeks at home.
 However, if your student insists they don’t want to return to campus in January and would rather take time off or transfer, you’ll need to listen and be supportive while helping them dig into why they’re not satisfied with their college experience.